The great Champions League illusion: A European Super League in all but name | Goal.com

 Representatives from Media Partners, the Italian conglomerate, surprised the UEFA president with a bold proposal for the launch of a new competition for Europe's top clubs backed by Rupert Murdoch, Silvio Berlusconi, Leo Kirch and Prince Al-Waleed bin Talal.

-Their 'Super League' would be comprised of 32 teams, including 16 founder members who would be guaranteed participation for at least the first three seasons.
+Their 'Super League' would consist of 32 teams, including 16 founder members who would be guaranteed participation for at least the first three seasons.

 The participants would be split into two divisions and would play 15 games per season, facing each team in their division home or away – but not both.